herambh03/ForestFireSensorSystem/README.md

 ## Further Advancements
 The following improvements can be made with this project:
-1. The Sensor System can be powered with the help of solar cells, making it a sustainable project
+1. The Sensor System can be powered with the help of solar cells, making it a sustainable project.
 2. A machine learning algorithm can be trained in order to predict areas of the forest that are frequently affected by forest wildfires and these systems can be installed at those places.